DFE-Digital/dfe-job-descriptions/Software Developers/SoftwareDeveloper.md

 ## You will:

- * Lead and provide technical support for a large team of developers across a variety of products and services

  * Work with the development community to ensure we build sustainable digital products

- * Create and sustain modern development standards, practices and techniques for our development community
+ * Work to modern development standards, practices and techniques

- * Support, coach and mentor less experienced developers and help them integrate into teams
+ * Build automated tests to support our continuous deployment environment

  * Advocate user-centric, agile approaches which focus on rapid, effective delivery of high quality digital services

  * Help build and maintain a diverse, inclusive culture across the development community, growing awareness, inclusivity, and balance

- * Transform government into a modern, agile development centre by embedding practices such as Test Driven Development, continuous deployment, and DevOps
+ * Transform government into a modern, agile development centre by embedding practices like Test Driven Development, continuous deployment, and DevOps

- * Support sharing of methods and technologies across teams, government, and the industry by participating in and organising community events
+ * Support sharing of methods and technologies across teams, government, and the industry by helping to organise events

-## You’ll have:
+## You'll have:

 ### Essential:

- * Expert knowledge of software development using (Ruby and the Ruby on Rails framework/ C#.NET / Ruby and the Ruby on Rails framework, C#/.NET, or similar)
+ * Good knowledge of software development using (Ruby and the Ruby on Rails framework/ C#/.NET / Ruby and the Ruby on Rails framework, C#/.NET, or similar)

- * Experience leading by example working with technical teams to deliver user-focused services in an agile environment
+ * Experience working with technical teams to deliver user-focused services in an agile environment

  * Experience of good practices such as Test-Driven Development, CI/CD, and DevOps as well as modern development workflows, ideally using GitHub

- * (If Ruby else delete) A good knowledge of Unix-like operating systems such as Linux and macOS.
+TODO (If Ruby else delete) A good knowledge of Unix-like operating systems such as Linux and Mac OS X.

- * Experience of good software design principles such as OOD, SOLID and design patterns
+ * Knowledge of good software design principles such  as OOD, SOLID and design patterns

  * Experience of RESTful API design and loosely coupled microservices architectures

- * A good understanding of web application security and awareness of the OWASP Top 10 security vulnerabilities
+ * A good understanding of web application security

  * Enthusiasm for sharing knowledge, mentoring others, and working in a diverse and inclusive multi-disciplinary team

 ### Desirable:

  * A cloud-first approach and experience of IaaS and PaaS solutions as well as understanding infrastructure-as-code and containerisation

  * Experience of mentoring and supporting your colleagues, whether one-to-one or in groups and a passion for building teams and communities

 ### Technical skills:

-We’ll assess you against these technical skills during the selection process
+We'll assess you against these technical skills during the selection process

  * Modern standard approach - You can use a modern standards approach to solve problems, using test driven development (TDD) techniques

  * Programming and build - You can write clear, concise and maintainable code using standard tools

  * A systematic approach to problem solving